Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Depending on the season, you may come across temporary art exhibits and installations.

-I went just after Halloween, and these were the art I saw (2023).
+I went just after Halloween, and the photos above were the art I saw (2023).

-And these were some of the displays I saw last year (2024):
+And these were some of the displays I saw last year in 2024:

 A yellow lifeguard-style chair in Haneul Park, surrounded by tall silver grass under a pastel sunset sky.